Jin Yuzhang

-Jin Yuzhang (金毓嶂, born 3 May 1942) is a Chinese civil servant, politician and former nobleman.
-He is the current head of the House of Aisin-Gioro, the ruling house of the now-defunct Qing dynasty.
+Jin Yuzhang (金毓嶂, born May 3, 1942), born Aisin-Gioro Yuzhang, is a Chinese civil servant, politician and former nobleman.
+He is the current head of the House of Aisin-Gioro, the ruling house of the Qing dynasty, and is heir apparent to the defunct throne of the Monarchy of China.

-His father was Manchu nobleman Jin Youzhi, and he is a nephew of Puyi, the last emperor of the Qing dynasty of China.
+His father was Manchu nobleman Jin Youzhi, and he is a nephew of Puyi, the Xuantong Emperor and last emperor of the Qing dynasty of China.

 Biography

 Jin was born in Beijing on 3 May 1942.
-His father Prince Puren was the youngest brother of Puyi.
-Puyi was the last emperor of the Qing dynasty and who later became emperor of Manchukuo, a Japanese puppet state in northeastern China.
+His father, Prince Puren, was the youngest brother of Puyi.
+Puyi was the last emperor of the Qing dynasty and later became emperor of Manchukuo, a Japanese puppet state in northeastern China.

-Jin was educated at China University of Geosciences.
-After graduation he worked at the Qinghai Bureau of Geology and Mineral Resources from 1968 to 1985, before returning to Beijing to work at the Chongwen district Bureau of Environmental Protection.
+Jin was educated at the China University of Geosciences.
+After graduation, he worked at the Qinghai Bureau of Geology and Mineral Resources from 1968 to 1985, before returning to Beijing to work at the Chongwen district's Bureau of Environmental Protection.

-Jin is not a member of the Communist Party of China, but has served on various elected assemblies as a non-partisan member.
-In 1999 he was elected to the Beijing People's Political Consultative Conference.
+Jin is not a member of the Chinese Communist Party, but has served on various elected assemblies as a non-partisan member.
+In 1999, he was elected to the Beijing People's Political Consultative Conference.
 He retired as vice-director of the Chongwen district government in Beijing in 2008.

 Personal life

-Jin married an ethnic Han Chinese woman in 1974.
-The couple has one child, daughter Jin Xin (金鑫), born in 1976.
+Jin married an ethnic Han Chinese woman, Liu Yumin, in 1974.
+They have a daughter, Jin Xin (金鑫; b.
+1976).
+Jin's daughter graduated from university with a major in computer science.
+She is a member of the Chinese People's Political Consultative Conference in the Dongcheng District of Beijing, and is also a famous painter.

+Honors

+In December 2022, Jin won the "Jinghua Concentric Award" as a member of the 13th CPPCC.